How to use Private Networks with Elastic Metal servers

 Two network interfaces display: Your VLAN and

 default.
-Make sure to keep the default network as you will lose access to your server via the public Internet otherwise.
+Make sure to keep the default network, otherwise you will lose access to your server via the public Internet.

 ncpa.cpl.
 Then click OK to open the network connection manager.